![]() |

 > Y

-Enter the MAC address of the device you wish to add (no need to enter colons).
+Enter the MAC address of the device you wish to add matching what was found on the scan (no need to enter colons).
 If you have entered it correctly, enter “Y” to proceed.
-The example above is for the TD BLE Pressure Transducer.
+The example above is for the TD BLE Pressure Transducer found in the scan above.

 Select sensor type: